-The deadline for Horizons in Medicine applications is April 3, 2015.
-All materials being submitted by mail must be postmarked on or before April 3, 2015.
+The deadline for Horizons in Medicine applications has been extended to Wednesday, April 15, 2015.
+All materials being submitted by mail must be postmarked on or before April 15, 2015.

 Only students who will have completed their junior year of high school and taken high school chemistry by the time the program begins will be considered for admission.
 For more information about applying, please download and read the following materials: